KevinXu816/datagears/README.md

 It's focus is on all phases of machine learning process, including:

 1. **Data exploration phase:**
-    Build reproducible on-the-fly data exploration through computation graphs with full parallelism support.
+      * Build reproducible on-the-fly data exploration through computation graphs
+      * Benefit from full parallelism support

 2. **Continous training phase:**
-    Use computation graphs as data generators.
+      * Use computation graphs as data generators
+      * Track of hyperparameter tunning or architecture search

 3. **Inference phase:**
-    Deploy computation graphs to production environments for efficient and fast inferences with support for monitoring of model degradation.
+    * Deploy computation graphs to production environments for efficient and fast inferencing pipeline
+    * Track and monitor model degradations

 ## Getting started